Economy of Mexico: Banco de México

-Banco de México is Mexico's central bank, an internally autonomous public institution whose governor is appointed by the president and approved by the legislature to which it is fully responsible.
+Banco de México is the national central bank, an internally autonomous public institution whose governor is appointed by the president and approved by the legislature to which it is fully responsible.
 Banco de México's functions are outlined in the 28th article of the constitution and further expanded in the Monetary Law of the United Mexican States.
-Banco de México's main objective is to achieve stability in the purchasing power of the national currency.
-It is also the lender of last resort.
+Banco de México's main objective is to achieve price stability and serve as lender of last resort.
+It became independent in 1994.